ChenDelong1999/my-academic-website-2023/content/authors/admin/_index.md

 <br>

 Delong Chen (陈德龙) is a PhD student at HKUST under the supervision of [Prof. Pascale Fung](https://pascale.home.ece.ust.hk/about.html), and an incomming visiting researcher at [Meta Fundamentl AI Research (FAIR)](https://ai.meta.com/research/) in Paris.
-He received the B.Eng degree of computer science in 2021 from Hohai University, where he was advised by [Prof. Fan Liu](https://multimodality.group/).
-He is working on multimodal (vision-language) learning.
+Before that, he received the B.Eng degree of computer science in 2021 from Hohai University, where he was advised by [Prof. Fan Liu](https://multimodality.group/).
+{style="text-align: justify;"}

+He is working on the intersection between computer vision and natural language processing, topics include multimodal (vision-language) learning, large (vision) language models, etc.
 {style="text-align: justify;"}